Tax Deductions May Help Ease the Cost of Fertility Treatment

 Use these five tips to make the most of the tax deductions allowed by the IRS for medical expenses:

-1. Save every receipt.
+1. Compile every receipt.

-Save all your invoices and receipts - even the ones you think you won't need - because infertility treatments are just part of the total that may be deductible.
+Compile your saved invoices and receipts - even the ones you think you won't need - because infertility treatments are just part of the total that may be deductible.
 Many patients are surprised to learn the types of expenses that may qualify.
 You should consult your tax advisor for specific guidance on your individual circumstances, but here is a list of expenses that you may be surprised to know are deductible:

 - Laboratory fees